mad4869/poke-search/README.md

 ### Create Config Files

-Config files are created for Typescript (`tsconfig.json`), posscss (`.postcssrc`), and TailwindCSS (`tailwind.config.js`).
+Config files are created for Typescript (`tsconfig.json`), PostCSS (`.postcssrc`), and TailwindCSS (`tailwind.config.js`).

 ## Project Structure

-The entry point of the app is `index.html` located in the root of the project.
-Here we setup the scaffold for the root of the React app.
+The entry point of the app is `index.html`, located in the root of the project.
+This file sets up the scaffold for the root of the React app.

 ```html
 <body>